-The cosmetology program offers day and evening classes, both are held in Wharton.
-The length of the day class is 11 months and the length of the evening class is 18 months.
-Students will register for classes each semester (Fall, Spring, and Summer).
+The cosmetology program offers day and evening classes.
+The day class completes in 11 months and the evening class completes in 18 months.
+Students will be required to register for classes each semester (Fall, Spring, and Summer).
 New students are only accepted for Fall and Spring semesters.
 The program is offered in Wharton only.
 Inquiries concerning admission to the program should be directed to the Cosmetology Department, 979-532-6422.